voothi/20241206010110-piper-tts/readme.md

 # Synthesize German text and play it back immediately
 python piper_tts.py --lang de --text "Hallo, wie geht es Ihnen?"

-# Synthesize Russian text from the clipboard and play it back
-python piper_tts.py --lang ru --clipboard

-# Synthesize English text and save it to a specific file for Anki (no playback)
+# Synthesize English text and save it to a specific file (no playback)
-python piper_tts.py --lang en --text "This is a test." --output-file "C:\Users\user\Desktop\anki_audio.wav"
+python piper_tts.py --lang en --text "This is a test." --output-file "C:\temp\test_audio.wav"
 ```

 [Back to Top](#table-of-contents)